tcharding/kernel/tutorial/track-one.rst

 - Pick 3 types of warnings to fix

-  All checkpatch output CHECK/WARNING/ERROR referred to as warnings.
+  *All checkpatch output CHECK/WARNING/ERROR herein referred to as warnings.*

 - Fix a single warning type